House on London St.

 by Tom Peters

-During a blackout at night, you knew where you were by the smells, ammonia around the diaper pails, mold in basement shower, W-D-40 near Dad’s workbench, perfume in my parent’s bedroom and dusty pine in the attic before my dad refinished it.
-The fruit closet under basement steps had a smell I’d recognize but can’t quite put into words.
-Musky and damp is the best I can do.
+During a blackout at night, you knew where you were by the smells; ammonia around the diaper pails, mold in basement shower, W-D-40 near Dad’s workbench, perfume in my parent’s bedroom, and dusty pine in the attic before my dad refinished it and around Dad's work area doing carpentry work.
+The fruit closet under basement steps had a smell I’d recognize but can’t quite put into words, maybe musky, woody and damp.

 My mother was always busy, cooking, laundry, changing diapers and keeping living room extra tidy for guests that could show up at any time.

-I loved that tiny home for its inherent warm.
+I loved that tiny home on London Street.